2014-02-25 13:58 EST

 - Read All The Words, Do, and then Submit via Blackboard:

-- Assignment #07 HTML – start-up files, environment, search PATH, quoting, hard and soft links, disk usage
+- Assignment #07 HTML – search PATH, linking, disk usage

 - Really do Read All The Words.
 You don’t get a second chance to get it right.